 Averages of the values on the last business day of month 1 and the last business day of month 2 to be used to calculate a ratio N/(N+E) which would be applied to all of the calculations relating to the two-week periods ending in month 2.

 See STSM101020 for the meaning of a unit trust.

 See STSM101050 for the meaning of an open-ended investment company.

 See STSM105020 and STSM105040 for the meaning of an exempt investment.

-Previous page

-Next page